CountBricks: Cost to Install Shower Pan Liner Explained

 Step-by-Step Shower Pan Liner Installation

-• Order liner width at least 6" wider than shower pan on all sides to avoid seams
+• Order liner wider than pan to avoid seams

 DIY vs. Professional Installation